e-h-dev/trip-discoverer/TESTING.md

   * [Testing User Stories](#testing-user-stories)
   * [MANUAL TESTING](#manual-testing)

 Testing was ongoing throughout the entire build.
-I utilised Chrome developer tools whilst building to pinpoint and troubleshoot any issues as I went along.
+I utilised Chrome developer tools whilst building, to pinpoint and troubleshoot any issues as I went along.

 During development I made use of google developer tools to ensure everything was working correctly and to assist with troubleshooting when things were not working as expected.